This is not a sugar bowl.

 It was fate, I figured.
 I picked up my selection with two hands, afraid of dropping it, and carefully carried it to the register, where I made sure the cashier understood the importance of wrapping it up as tightly as possible in extra layers of bubble wrap.
 I wasn’t risking the only remaining The Sugar Bowl of Adulting now that I was so close to having it in our new home.

-When I got to the new house, full of noise of renovations and garden clean up, still echoing from the emptiness that comes with lack of furniture, I unwrapped it carefully and showed it to Colin.
+When I got to the new house, full of noise of renovations and garden clean up, still echoing from the emptiness that comes with lack of furniture, I unwrapped it carefully and showed it to The Mister.
 He humoured me with his congratulations on my success.
 I’m certain he still didn’t get it, but he understood that it mattered to me.
 Despite all the silliness this unexpected quest had spawned, it really did feel important to me as I filled it up with sugar from the open packet and placed it up on the shelf with the coffee and tea selection that we already had in stock at the house.

 So there it is.
 Our new sugar bowl.
 The Nutella jar has now been converted into another glass.
 The lid has been recycled.
 There is no going back to our college days.